pavelloz/webpack-tailwindcss/README.md

 Build preview is available at: https://pavelloz.github.io/webpack-tailwindcss/

+## Quickest start

+Having this boilerplate ready to run on your machine is as easy as typing:

+    npx degit pavelloz/webpack-tailwindcss new-project

 ## Usage

 1. To use this template, click "Use this template" green button in the top right.